CumulusNetworks/docs/content/cumulus-linux/Monitoring-and-Troubleshooting/Resource-Diagnostics-Using-cl-resource-query.md

 {{%notice note%}}

-On a Mellanox switch, the `cl-resource-query` command shows the number of TCAM entries used by the different types of ACL resources.
+Ingress ACL and Egress ACL entries show the counts in single wide (*not* double-wide).
+For information about ACL entries, see [Estimate the Number of ACL Rules](Netfilter---ACLs.html#src-8362563_Netfilter-ACLs-estimate-rules).

 {{%/notice%}}

 {{%notice note%}}

-Ingress ACL and Egress ACL entries show the counts in single wide (*not* double-wide).
-For information about ACL entries, see [Estimate the Number of ACL Rules](Netfilter---ACLs.html#src-8366284_Netfilter-ACLs-estimate-rules).
+On a Mellanox switch in Cumulus Linux 3.7.4, the `cl-resource-query` command shows the number of TCAM entries used by the different types of ACL resources.

 {{%/notice%}}